 Designed to integrate into the surrounding environment, the One&Only Nyungwe House perches on a tea plantation at the edge of the rainforest.
-Relax mere steps away from hiking and tracking the abundant primate species that call the forest home.
+Relax mere steps away from hiking and tracking the abundant primate species that call the forest home when you stay at this luxury Rwanda lodge.

-Please note: One&Only Nyungwe House is closed for refurbishment and will reopen June 2018.
+Please note: One&Only Nyungwe House is closed for refurbishment and will reopen in October 2018.

 Each of the 24 rooms at One&Only Nyungwe House faces the verdant forest, a view that can best be enjoyed from the privacy of individual balconies.
 Inside each cabin, a wood-burning fireplace is just one of the comforting amenities available to guests at One&Only Nyungwe House.
 Visitors will also find crisp bedding, fine wood finishes, and a modern en suite bathroom with an inviting bathtub that overlooks the room and the picture windows opening up to the surrounding natural beauty.
 Thoughtful blackout shades and superior insulation in the rooms further contribute to the guests’ comfort, while sightings of the forest’s 13 different primate species are not uncommon mere feet away from the balcony.